iamkhattar/cryptic-solver/README.md

 ## Usage

-Please visit [Cryptic Solver](https://devweb2019.cis.strath.ac.uk/vib16216-nodejs/ "Cryptic Solver") to use the application.
+Please visit [Cryptic Solver](https://devweb2019.cis.strath.ac.uk/vib16216-nodejs/ "Cryptic Solver") to use the web application.

 ## Types of clues that can be solved